jminton7/bookings/readme.md

 ### Soda

 - To create a migration file. "soda generate fizz CreateUserTable"
-- To start the migration. "soda migrate"
+- To start the migration. "soda migrate" / "soda migrate down"
+- Reset the table. "soda reset"